-Bit 4 sets the SO_2 output level.
-When read, SOL returns the output level at the SO_2 pin.
-After completion of a transmission, SO_2 continues to output the value of the last bit of transmitted data.
-The SO_2 output can be changed by writing to SOL before or after a transmission.
+Bit 4 sets the SO2 output level.
+When read, SOL returns the transmitted data output at the SO2 pin.
+After completion of a transmission, SO2 continues to output the value of the last bit of transmitted data.
+The SO2 output can be changed by writing to SOL before or after a transmission.
 The SOL bit setting remains valid only until the start of the next transmission.
-To control the level of the SO_2 pin after transmission ends, it is necessary to write to the SOL bit at the end of each transmission.
-Do not write to this register while transmission is in progress, because that may cause a malfunction.
+To control the level of the SO2 pin after transmission ends, it is necessary to write to the SOL bit at the end of each transmission.
+Note that if the STF bit is cleared to 0 to terminate a transmission in progress, the transmitted data will be modified when the bit is cleared.

 Bit 4 SOL Description

 0 Read SO 2 pin output level is low (initial value)

 Write SO 2 pin output level changes to low

 1 Read SO 2 pin output level is high

 Write SO 2 pin output level changes to high